irfanbabar/whitelist_recipients/README.md

 ## Code of Conduct

-Everyone interacting in the WhitelistRecipients project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/whitelist_recipients/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Whitelist Recipients project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/irfanbabar/whitelist_recipients/blob/main/CODE_OF_CONDUCT.md/blob/main/CODE_OF_CONDUCT.md).